Planet of Fire: Costumes

 It was decided that because of the climate of Lanzarote, where the serial was filmed, the cast would have to alter their usual costumes.
-Although Peter Davison started the story wearing his cricketer outfit, for the rest of the story, he wore a different pair of trousers with question mark braces and a beige floral waistcoat.
+Although Peter Davison started the story wearing his cricketer outfit, for the rest of the story, he removed his jumper to reveal his question mark braces and wore a beige floral waistcoat.
 Strickson shed his usual school uniform in favour of a blue pin-stripe shirt and light gray shorts with a pair of swimming briefs underneath.
 Nicola Bryant also wore a pink bikini beneath her clothes to which she stripped down for a couple of scenes.

 Cast notes

 Mark Strickson has also reprised the role of Turlough in the audio plays by Big Finish Productions and penned the introduction to the spin-off novel Turlough and the Earthlink Dilemma (1986).
 Promotional photographs taken during production include a shot of Peter Davison wearing a tuxedo and holding a gun, with Nicola Bryant standing next to him in a bikini, in the style of James Bond.